Pet Friendly Workplace Trend is Growing

 While allergies and behavior issues are serious ones to consider, there are definitely ways to work around them.
 Offices could create pet free zones for people who have allergies or don’t like animals.
 For behavior issues, companies could require employees who wish to bring their pets to have insurance on their pet, and to have passed basic obedience training such as the AKC Canine Good Citizen training.

 For businesses that can’t allow pets in their facilities, there are still ways for them to be pet friendly!
 Some companies are offering pet benefits such as pet health insurance and discounts on doggy day care.
 These are wonderful options for companies to show that even though pets on the premises can’t happen, they still care about their employees and their pets.

-The pet friendly workplace trend is sure to be one that will continue to grow as businesses focus more on what is important to their employees.
-When they can find a way to accommodate their employees and their pets, whether inside the office or benefits such as doggy daycare, it is sure to boost employee moral and company culture.
+The pet-friendly workplace trend is sure to be one that will continue to grow as businesses focus more on what is important to their employees.
+When they can find a way to accommodate their employees and their pets, whether inside the office or benefits such as doggy daycare, it is sure to boost employee morale and company culture.

 Other Articles by Mila Sanchez:

 - Therapy Dogs Have Many Uses: Animal Assisted Therapy